 FREQUENTLY ASKED QUESTIONS

-Below are questions many of our parents and campers have asked over the years.
+Below are the most asked questions many of our parents and campers have asked over the years.
 Please read through them to see if they answer or cover some of yours.
 If you don’t see them, or if you’ve got some of your own please feel free to call the camp office (718.251.6200), stop by in person (5945 Strickland Ave) or email us at info@millbasindaycamp.com anytime.

 What is the camps philosophy ?

-Mill Basin Day Camp is dedicated to providing children and their families a fun, safe and caring summer camp experience.
+Mill Basin Day Camp is dedicated to providing children and their families with a fun, safe and caring summer camp experience.
 Through innovative programming and careful staff selection, our campers will make friends and share experiences and memories that can last a lifetime.

 How long has the camp been in existence ?